Key Takeaways:

 • Other Missouri statutes.

 The common law is developed by opinions of the Missouri Supreme Court and the Missouri Court of Appeals.
-The UCC, which was drafted for the purpose of creating uniformity in the laws controlling interstate commercial transactions, was drafted by a variety of national law organizations.
+The UCC, which was created to establish uniformity in the laws governing interstate commercial transactions, was drafted by various national law organizations.

 All states, with the exception of Louisiana, have adopted the UCC via statute.
 The goal of the UCC is to have the laws in each state in harmony with each other in practice, but in reality, UCC provisions vary from state to state as do the interpretations of the UCC by the courts in different states.